• Skip to main content

 • Cancer Network forum - Eventbrite Banner 2025

-Join us at the Cancer Network Forum 14 February 2025 The Cancer Network WA (CNWA) in collaboration with the WA Clinical Oncology Group (WACOG) at Cancer Council WA, is excited to announce its one-day symposium will return in 2025.
-The forum will feature a range of expert presentations recognising the research, achievements and collective efforts of organisations contributing to care of patients throughout their cancer journey in Australia.
-This will be a complimentary full day event.
-This symposium presents a unique opportunity to share insights, foster collaboration, and celebrate advancements in cancer research and care.
+Join us at the Cancer Network WA Forum 14 February 2025 The Cancer Network WA in collaboration with the WA Clinical Oncology Group at Cancer Council WA is pleased to host its second annual Cancer Forum.
+The forum will feature more than 30 expert presentations recognising the research, achievements and collective efforts of organisations contributing to care of patients throughout their cancer journey.
 Attendees will have a chance to network with peers and participate in their topics of interests during the breakout sessions.
 We encourage all interested parties to join us for this educational event and hear about cancer care improvement initiatives in WA.
-Information on the keynote speakers and additional presenters wi...
+Information for attendees including an event program, site map and profiles on the keynote speakers is available below.
+Key details Date: Thursday 22 May 2025 from 9am to 3.30pm (registrations from 8.30am) Venue: The University Club of Western Australia, Banquet Hall Theme: Cancer care acros...

 • Professor Graeme Hankey